 How do I style my child’s hair in the winter?

-Some kids are simple and would just like a ponytail, while others want something that will catch everyone’s attention.
-Some kids hate getting their hair done and will need something quick and simple that will satisfy them and their parents.
+Some kids are simple and would like a ponytail, while others want something that will catch everyone’s attention.
+Some kids hate getting their hair done and will need something quick and straightforward that will satisfy them and their parents.

 The Best Winter Hairstyles for Kids with Natural Hair